HITECHCRIME/HC_SG114_Moment/README.md

 Turning rage into cold (brew)
 Ain't rich (ain't shit) according to y'all but that's fine Coz (it) that ain't my mode of thought (at all)

+What inside you can't see is the prize
+Maybe take just a peek sometimes

+Turns out I was a wolf in disguise yeah
+Took me bloody years to figure that out yeah
+Fool blinded by the light i was (i was)

+Oh I know I've put barriers against my better judgement Trying out but those new facade —  aaah moment passed, made me feel like i need to atone

 ...